 These links can be used to access the original Vortex e-book published in 2013.
 The BJA Article & website, however, contain the most up to date material.
-A second edition of the e-book will be available in the next few weeks.
+A second edition of the e-book incorporating the new material will be available in the coming weeks.

 While technical competence and adequate planning are crucial to effective airway management, it is well recognised that even well prepared airway clinicians can sometimes fail to perform basic interventions under stress.